m6freeman/m6freeman.sh/README.md

-# View my Resume in your Terminal!
+# View my résumé in your Terminal!

-Its my resume, but in the terminal.
+Its my résumé, but in the terminal.

-With just `curl` in your terminal, you can navigate my website, which primarily hosts my resume.
+With just `curl` in your terminal, you can navigate my website, which primarily hosts my résumé.

 ## Examples